zboxo/chartjs-plugin-streaming/README.md

 Forked from https://github.com/nagix/chartjs-plugin-streaming because it appears to be unmaintained.

-chartjs-plugin-streaming 3.x requires Chart.js 4.1.1 or later.
+chartjs-plugin-streaming 3.x requires Chart.js 4.5.1 or later.
 If you need Chart.js 2.x support, use the following versions.

 - For Chart.js 2.9.x, 2.8.x or 2.7.x, use [version 1.9.0](https://github.com/nagix/chartjs-plugin-streaming/releases/tag/v1.9.0) ([tutorials](https://nagix.github.io/chartjs-plugin-streaming/1.9.0/) and [samples](https://nagix.github.io/chartjs-plugin-streaming/1.9.0/samples/))
 - For Chart.js 2.6.x, use [version 1.2.0](https://github.com/nagix/chartjs-plugin-streaming/releases/tag/v1.2.0)
-- For Chart.js 4.x, use [version 3.0.0](https://github.com/Robloche/chartjs-plugin-streaming)
+- For Chart.js 4.x, use [version 3.1.0](https://github.com/Robloche/chartjs-plugin-streaming) or later

 ## Documentation